zephir-lang/zephir-docs/en/optimizations.rst

 call-gatherer-pass
 ^^^^^^^^^^^^^^^^^^
 This pass counts how many times a function or method is called within the same method.
-This allow the compiler to introduce inline caches to avoid method or function lookups.
+This allows the compiler to introduce inline caches to avoid method or function lookups:

-Is transformed into:

 .. code-block:: zephir